seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Now, fie upon my false French!
 By mine honour, in
 true English, I love thee, Kate: by which honour I
 dare not swear thou lovest me; yet my blood begins to
-flatter me that thou dost, notwithstanding the poor
+flatter me that thou dost:
-and untempering effect of my visage.
-Now, beshrew
-my father's ambition! he was thinking of civil wars
-when he got me: therefore was I created with a
-stubborn outside, with an aspect of iron, that, when
-I come to woo ladies, I fright them.
-But, in faith,
-Kate, the elder I wax, the better I shall appear:
-my comfort is, that old age, that ill layer up of
-beauty, can do no more, spoil upon my face: thou
-hast me, if thou hast me, at the worst; and thou
-shalt wear me, if thou wear me, better and better:
 and therefore tell me, most fair Katharine, will you
 have me?
-Put off your maiden blushes; avouch the
+Put off your maiden blushes;
-thoughts of your heart with the looks of an empress;
 take me by the hand, and say 'Harry of England I am
 thine:' which word thou shalt no sooner bless mine
 ear withal, but I will tell thee aloud 'England is
 thine, Ireland is thine, France is thine, and Harry
-Plantagenet is thine;' who though I speak it before
-his face, if he be not fellow with the best king,
-thou shalt find the best king of good fellows.
-Come, your answer in broken music; for thy voice is
+Plantagenet is thine;' Come, your answer in broken music; for thy voice is
 music and thy English broken; therefore, queen of
 all, Katharine, break thy mind to me in broken
 English; wilt thou have me?

 **KATHARINE**
 Dat is as it sall please de roi mon pere.

-**KING HENRY V**
-Nay, it will please him well, Kate it shall please
-him, Kate.

 **KATHARINE**
 Den it sall also content me.